Updated on April 2nd, 2019

-A cosigner is someone who agrees to repay a loan if the student borrowing it is unable or unwilling to make payments.
-For private student loans, a cosigner is typically a parent or relative with a good credit score and longer credit history.
-The benefit of a cosigner for a borrower is that a cosigner improves the odds of loan approval and the interest rate associated with the loan.
+A cosigner is someone who agrees to repay a loan if the primary borrower is unable or unwilling to repay it.
+Typically, a cosigner is a family member or close friend with a good credit score and a longer credit history.
+The benefit of a cosigner is that they may improve the odds of loan approval and/or lower the associated interest rate.

-Typically, lenders will ask for a cosigner when they think the application won’t get approved without the addition of another creditworthy person who is able to guarantee the loan and payments.
+Lenders may ask for a cosigner if they think an application won’t be approved without the addition of another creditworthy person who is able to guarantee loan repayment.